Forex Risk Management Example

 Areas to Place Stops

-In the following example, I placed the stop just above a swing point and moved it from there.
-This stop placement provided about a 24 pip stop loss.
-The target was near the recent support and the position at which the stochastics and the Money Flow Index became oversold.
-I didn't know precisely where this target was in advance but had an idea that it was higher than 1:1.
+In the following forex risk management example, I strategically placed the stop just above a swing point and adjusted it accordingly.
+This stop placement resulted in a 24 pip stop loss.
+The target was positioned near recent support levels and where indicators like the stochastics and Money Flow Index signaled oversold conditions.
+While the exact target wasn't predetermined, I anticipated it to exceed a 1:1 risk to reward ratio.

 Reason for Moving Your Stop

-The longer the time from entry the less useful the reason for us entering the trade becomes.
-A longer time also means more opportunity for other news events which could contradict our original purpose and move the price in the opposite direction.
+The longer the duration from entry, the less relevant the initial rationale for entering the trade becomes.
+Extended timeframes also increase the likelihood of new market developments or news events that could contradict the original trading strategy and shift price action in the opposite direction.

 Risk Management Example